Deutschland 83

-Deutschland 83 is a 2015 German television series starring Jonas Nay as a 24-year-old native of East Germany who, in 1983, is sent to West Germany as an undercover spy for the HVA, the foreign intelligence agency of the Stasi.
-It is a co-production of AMC Networks' SundanceTV and RTL Television by the production company, UFA Fiction, with international distribution by RTL Group's FremantleMedia International and North American distribution by Kino Lorber.
+Deutschland 83 is a 2015 German spy thriller television series starring Jonas Nay as a 24-year-old native of East Germany who is sent to West Germany in 1983 as an undercover spy for the HVA, the foreign intelligence agency of the Stasi.
+It is a co-production of AMC Networks' SundanceTV and RTL Television, by the production company UFA Fiction, with international distribution by RTL Group's FremantleMedia International and North American distribution by Kino Lorber.

 The series premiered on 17 June 2015 on the SundanceTV channel in the United States, becoming the first German-language series to air on a US network.
 The broadcast was in the original German, with English subtitles.
 It subsequently aired in Germany beginning in November 2015, and in the UK on Channel 4 beginning in January 2016.
 Despite weak initial ratings in Germany, Deutschland 83 became a sleeper hit.

 The series was officially renewed on 14 October 2016; the second series is named Deutschland 86.
 Deutschland 86 is set in 1986, three years after the original season; it premiered in Germany on 19 October 2018.

 A third season, Deutschland 89, was broadcast from 25 September 2020, 1989 being the year of the fall of the Berlin Wall.
-In a December 2017 interview, it was confirmed that Amazon Germany has secured the rights to Deutschland 89.
+In a December 2017 interview, it was confirmed that Amazon Germany had secured the rights to Deutschland 89.